funkhaus/Rest-Easy/README.md

     ```

 #### Serializer Filters
+Serializers are designed to take any WordPress object and translate it into JSON data.
+Serializers should be customized when you want to change the information that comes back from a single post, page, media item, etc. Post authors, media upload dates, and custom meta fields are great candidates for custom serializers.

 * `rez_serialize_object` - Generic serializer.
 Knows how to serialize any object.
     ```php
     * Runs rez_serialize_attachment filter if a media attachment